Qalculate/qalculate-gtk/README.md

 <a href="https://github.com/Qalculate/qalculate-gtk/raw/master/data/qalculate-gtk-appdata-1.png"><img src="https://github.com/Qalculate/qalculate-gtk/raw/master/data/qalculate-gtk-appdata-1.png" width="446"></a>

 Qalculate! is a multi-purpose cross-platform desktop calculator.
-It is small and simple to use but with much power and versatility underneath.
-Features include customizable functions, units, arbitrary precision, plotting, and a user-friendly interface (GTK+ and CLI).
+It is simple to use but provides power and versatility normally reserved for complicated math packages, as well as useful tools for everyday needs (such as currency conversion and percent calculation).
+Features include a large library of customizable functions, unit calculations and conversion, symbolic calculations (including integrals and equations), arbitrary precision, interval arithmetic, plotting, and a user-friendly interface (GTK+ and CLI).

 ## Installation
 In a terminal window in the top source code directory run